 Being a renter, it is important to understand how much rent you can pay before you get your rental home search underway.
 The best way to know exactly how much rent you can afford is to start by taking a closer look at your household budget.
 By taking accurate income and expense numbers, you can more efficiently comb for a rental home that suits just fine within both your chosen lifestyle and your paycheck.
 Notwithstanding, different Suffolk property management companies are looking for different stuff, so it’s appealing to stay flexible and keep your options open during your rental home search.

 As always, rental experts advise that you must spend simply 30% of your gross income on rent each year.
 That is your gross income, or your income before taxes and other deductions, not your take-home pay.
 So, for example, if you make $40,000 per year from all sources of income, your ideal maximum rent amount is $1,000 per month.
-Indisputably, this is a basic proposal to find out how much rent you can afford.
+This is a basic proposal to determine how much rent you can afford.
 There are a lot of other expenses that require consideration as well.

 Of course, how much you think you can afford to pay is only one half of the equation.
 When looking for a rental home, some property management companies and landlords may have different ideas on what comprises a desirable tenant.
 Even if you can exhibit that you can afford the advertised rental rate, some property managers or landlords may still hesitate to offer you a lease for other reasons.
 Qualification criteria may include things such as past credit history, and whether or not you own pets.